freehij/kareliq/README.md

 - [ ] Injection to methods that are not overriden by child class.
 - [ ] Replace reflection with MethodHandles where it's possible.
 - [ ] Add mappings to ClassBuilder
+- [ ] Save background image instead of loading it every time as it might get deleted

 - [ ] Custom buttons for all button types (small button, slider, etc.)